Every Day is Yoga Day

-- Computer screen should be at eye level or below the eye level.
+- The computer screen should be at eye level or below the eye level.

-- Follow some exercise programmes that include upper body strength.
+- Follow some exercise programs that include upper body strength.

-- The programme must also include exercise for flexibility, to stretch out the contracted muscles of the wrist, arm, shoulder, neck and upper back.
+- The program must also include exercise for flexibility, to stretch out the contracted muscles of the wrist, arm, shoulder, neck, and upper back.

 - Stretch your body before you go to bed at night.

 - Make sure that you have the right pillow height for sleeping.

 - The neck should be supported, but too many pillows will create problems as well.

 - The neck should be in line with the rest of the spine.

 Easy Desktop Yoga is a series of exercises based on yoga and designed specifically for working people.
 Simple and easy modified yoga exercises help you to calm, invigorate, and relax.
 Desktop Yoga is the perfect solution for those who want a simple, relaxing workout which they can perform while sitting at their desks.
 It is excellent for reducing stress during a long workday.
 This program targets the muscles that are mostly affected while sitting for a long period of time.
 It is divided by body part, so you can choose how long you want to work out.

 Here are some desktop yoga-based exercises which can be done in the office during the course of the day to help prevent CTS and RSI.
 Hold the positions for a few breaths and let the stretch increase, but do not force it.
 The most important part of each exercise is to become aware of your body and breathe.